 R.I.C.E. or run to the doc?
-Remember this acronym the next time your kid takes a spill.
+Remember this acronym the next time someone takes a spill.

-But what if the woods get the better of your son, and that birdie gives him a rolled ankle?
-Should you go straight to the doctor?
-Go home and send him straight to the couch?
+But what if the woods get the better of your child, and that birdie gives him a rolled ankle?
+Should you go immediately to the doctor?
+Go home and send the patient straight to the couch?

 An individual with an ankle sprain can usually walk, although painfully, and may have mild swelling and discoloration.
-If an injury fit this description, the first thing to do is follow the R.I.C.E. principle: rest, ice, compression and elevation of the extremity.
+If an injury fit this description, the first thing to do is follow the R.I.C.E. principle: rest, ice, compression and elevating the foot (keep it raised, with a stack of pillows or on the arm of the couch).

 Vanderbilt Orthopaedics offers the following details for R.I.C.E: